marpple/rune/docs/tutorial/enable.md

 # Enable Pattern

-Rune provides the Enable pattern, which allows multiple functionalities to be added to a single `View`.
-Enable serves as a concept and a class that modularizes behavior or functionality and facilitates extending `View`.
-Think of Enable as a `View` without a template, demonstrating a pattern for extending functionality based on a `View`.
+Rune provides an Enable pattern that assigns multiple functionalities to a single `View`.
+Using `Enable` allows for the modularization of actions or functionalities, making it easier to extend `View`.
+You can think of `Enable` as a `View` without a template, designed to receive a `View` and enhance its capabilities.

-## Sharing View and Data with Enable
+## Enable Sharing Data with View

-Enable is designed to share both `View` and data.
-In TypeScript, you can pass the same type to `Enable<T>`'s type argument as the `view.data` of `View<T>`.
-When utilizing Enable with the previously created `CheckboxView`, you can implement it using the following pattern. `Checkable<T extends CheckableData>` constrains the type of `View`'s data passed when creating `Checkable`.
+`Enable` is designed to share data with `View`.
+In TypeScript, the type argument for `Enable<T>` should match the type argument of `view.data` in `View<T>`.
+Below is how you can implement the `CheckboxView` using the `Enable` pattern. `Checkable<T extends CheckableData>` constrains the type of `data` for the `View` passed during creation.

 ```typescript
 import { View, html, Enable } from 'rune-ts';